ChaonengQuan/Android-WeatherApp/Documentation.md

 ## Technical Details
 1. Fragment
-    This app will user Fragment in order to support both phone and tablet device.
-On a small screen size device it will only display one Fragment at a time.
-On a large screen size device it can display two Fragments on same screen.
+    This app will use Fragment to support both phone and tablet devices.
+On a small screen size device, it will only display one Fragment at a time.
+On a large screen size device, it can display two Fragments on the same screen.

     1. Weather Fragment
+        Contains the UI layout View objects
     2. Search Fragment
+        Contains the search layout View objects

 2. Content Provider

-    This app wil use the contacts content provider in Android to display the list of contacts, then allows user to click on the contact to share with.
-After user clicked on the contact to share, it will then get the email address for a given content in order to setup the intent to send an email.
+    This app will use the contacts content provider in Android to display the list of contacts, then allows the user to click on the contact to share with.
+After the user clicked on the contact to share, it will then get the email address for a given content to set up the intent to send an email.

 3. Implicit Intent

     This app will only support sharing via email, rather than any messaging app in general.
 It will also support sending an image to a specific email (the email of the desired contact), rather than just a general email.

-    In another word, once user clicked on the share button and chosen the contact to share with.
-It will pre-fill the email body with a screenshot of the current weather, and pre-fill the destination address with chosen contact's email address.
+    In another word, once the user clicked on the share button and chosen the contact to share with.
+It will pre-fill the email body with a screenshot of the current weather, and pre-fill the destination address with the chosen contact's email address.

 4. Weather API Web Service

     This app will use the National Weather Service (NWS) API to retrieve weekly weather forecast information.

-    NWS API divide US map into 2.5km grids, and each grid is label with x and y index.
+    NWS API divides the US map into 2.5km grids, and each grid is a label with x and y index.
 To use this API we need to provide three parameters: office, gridX, gridY.

     This app will first use LocationManager object in Android to get current latitude and longitude, then use latitude and longitude to get the office, gridX, gridY information from the API, then finally use office, gridX, gridY to get weekly weather forecast information.